 Joint instruction of experts

-Where two or more parties wish to submit expert evidence on a particular issue, the court may direct that the evidence on that issue is to be given by one expert only.
+So where two or more parties wish to submit expert evidence on a particular issue, the court may direct that the evidence on that issue is to be given by a joint expert only.
 If the court makes such a direction, unless the parties agree on the expert to be instructed, the court may select an expert from a list submitted by the parties, or direct how the expert should be selected.
 Once selected, each instructing party may give instructions to the expert, sending a copy to the other instructing parties.